lhstorm/agentic_coding_field_guide_2026/Part2_Progression_Guide.md

 This Progression Guide is Part 2 of a two-part series. **[Part 1: The Research Briefing](Part1_Research_Briefing.md)** covers the landscape of agentic coding in 2026 — the four-level maturity model, harness architecture, context engineering patterns, and the broader industry trends shaping how developers work with AI agents.

 ---

-## AI Transparency Note

-This document was co-authored by Leon Hailstones with the assistance of Claude (Anthropic).
-The research framework, editorial direction, and all factual claims were developed and verified by the human author.
-Claude contributed to drafting, structuring, fact-checking, diagram creation, and document formatting.
-All diagrams were generated programmatically using SVG and Python.
-This transparency note itself is part of our commitment to honest AI attribution — a practice we believe the developer community should normalise.